GrHalbgott/morse-chugging/README.md

   -o, --output_file     Name of output MIDI file.
 Default: midi_output.mid.
   -t, --tempo           Tempo of the MIDI file.
 Default: 142 bpm.
   -r, --root_note       Root note on guitar.
 Default: B0.
-  -s, --scale           Scale to be used.
-Default: None (stay at root note).
-  --octaves             Range of octaves to be included.
-Default: 1.
+  --song                Create full song (guitar, bass, drums)?
+Otherwise only one track.
+Default: False.
 ```

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE file](./LICENSE) for details.